10 Home Remedies to Get Rid of Lice Permanently at Home

 - Avoid Sharing scarves, coats, hair accessories, etc

 Also, Read Thyme: Benefits, Uses, and side effects

 How to Get Rid of Lice

 Regular shampooing, combing with fine-toothed combs, checking the hair and scalp frequently after anti-lice treatment, etc can help to remove lice.
-There are many anti-lice shampoos, lotions, and oil available in the market to get rid of lice.
-Ingredients whose presence play an important role in removing lice include:
+There are many anti-lice shampoos, lotions, and oil available on the market to get rid of lice.
+Ingredients whose presence plays an important role in removing lice include:

 - Spinosad – It is a natural insecticide obtained from bacteria found in soil.
 It is also present in lotions used to treat lice.
 It may cause skin and eye irritation.

 - Ivermectin – It is obtained from bacteria found in soil which is capable of paralyzing and killing lice and nits.
 It is safe to use for children older than 6 months.
 It has little to no side effects.

 - Benzyl alcohol – It disrupts the normal respiration of the louse but is incapable of killing lice-eggs.

 - Malathion – It is an insecticide that kills lice as well as their eggs.
 It is flammable and causes burns and second-degree burns.
 Children below the age of 6 years are advised not to use Malathion.